As UX researchers gain a seat at the decision-making table, the question becomes: How can they consistently drive impact?

 4. Recruitment

 Recruitment is one of the most time consuming and difficult aspects of UX research.
 Some UX research teams rely on third-party panels to field participants that match certain criteria, but that process can be slow and expensive.
-What’s more, third-party samples can be disappointing when it comes to quality of participants.
+What’s more, third-party samples can be disappointing when it comes to the quality of participants.

 In contrast, customer communities provide a ready group of research participants that can be accessed on demand.
 Highly profiled members of a customer community can easily be segmented into different cohorts based on buyer behavior, demographic data, psychographic data, etc. That way, you don’t have to manually match lists of users to ensure you’re asking UX questions of the right people.
 What’s more, you can recontact people in your community so you can engage with them across the design process, follow up as needed, and track changes in their attitudes and behaviors.